 Register for AAPA 2021

-Damania left Stanford in 2012 to start Turntable Health, a team-based preventive-care clinic in Las Vegas, which was backed by Tony Hsieh, the former chief executive officer of online clothier Zappos.com LLC.
+Damania left Stanford in 2012 to start Turntable Health, a team-based preventive-care clinic in Las Vegas, which was backed by the late Tony Hsieh, the former chief executive officer of online clothier Zappos.com LLC.
 The clinics closed in mid-2017 and Damania moved back to California to launch The ZDoggMD Show and continue evangelizing for change.

 Feeding the ZPac Tribe